TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-4-0.md

 ## Typing

 The custom components have to meet some basic requirements.
 They both need to render a `div` and pass `className`, `children` and `style` to it.
-The outer component also needs an `onScroll` property and to bind a `ref` to the div.
+The outer component also needs an `onScroll` property and to forward a `ref` to the `div`.

 How should I declare the types for `VirtualOuterComponent` and `VirtualInnerComponent`?